Deserav/mouse-human-develop/README.md

 In case of the reference genome, the authors of the study used the hg19 with the STAR alignment method.
 However, the gene names that come from the file name are different to that of hg19.
 It is assumed that the actual names come from HGNC (HUGO Gene Nomenclature Committee).

-#### 2.1.2 Visualize and Data Processing
+#### 2.1.2 Data Processing
 Data processing is undergone after loading dataset.
-The expression matrix is normalized.
-The matrix entries are converted to CPM(entries divided by column sum times 10^6) and then plugged into log10(1+p).
+The expression matrix should be normalized for downstream analysis.
+Matrix entries are converted to CPM(entries divided by column sum times 10^6) and then plugged into log10(1+p).

 #### 2.1.3 Plotting
 We now try to replicate the plots of the paper.
 Figure S1 shows histograms of total number of reads, fraction of mapped reads, intron/exon ratio, and gene body coverage.
 Only the total number of reads was replicated because all the data we have is the count matrix.